As we approach a new year and speculate what this year will mean to us, I look back at what the past years have meant to me.

 2023 -- Startup

-After several years at Microsoft and one year at an early stage startup, Keebo, I finally mustered the courage to start my own.
-I soon realized that I knew very little of starting a business, including raising capital, building from scratch, and getting customers.
-The year taught me some tough lessons and was my first unpaid period of time in 17 years.
+After several years at Microsoft and one year at an early-stage startup, Keebo, I finally mustered the courage to start my own.
+I soon realized that I knew very little about starting a business, including raising capital, building from scratch, and getting customers.
+The year taught me some tough lessons and was my first period of unpaid time in 17 years.
 While I still remain unpaid, I finish the year with a strong team, our first paid customer, and a finalized seed round.
-The road ahead is going to be very challenging with a lot of financial pressure, yet I am glad to get out of my comfort zone and hopefully make my father proud.
+The road ahead is going to be very challenging with a lot of financial pressure, yet I am glad to get out of my comfort zone and make my father proud.

-A year of bigger roles that brought in more power and responsibility.
-After years of climbing corporate ladder Microsoft, I joined an early stage startup as its Chief Architect and build some of the foundational things there.
-I later also picked up CTO and board member roles and got exposed to new dimensions of business and company matters.
-Finally, I naturalized as US Citizen this year.
-USA is my home now and I am proud to be building a life and raising my family here.
+A year of taking on bigger roles that brought increased power and responsibility.
+After years of climbing the corporate ladder at Microsoft, I joined an early-stage startup as its Chief Architect and helped build some of its foundational elements.
+I later also took on CTO and board member roles that got me exposed to new dimensions of business and company matters.
+Finally, I naturalized as a U.S. citizen this year.
+The USA is my home now, and I am proud to be building a life and raising my family here.
 I am committed to upholding its values and principles.
-I will also be giving up my Indian nationality which is an emotional moment, but then these are the trade-offs we make and live by every day.
+I will also be giving up my Indian nationality, which is an emotional moment, but then these are the trade-offs we make and live by every day.

 2021 -- Losing my Father

-My parents were a constant since I was born, but that changed this year.
-I lost my father this year and it was the most painful period of my life so far.
-He was my true pillar of strength, providing me the motivation, the purpose, and the meaning in life and I suddenly seemed to have lost all of that.
+My parents have been a constant presence in my life since I was born, but that changed this year.
+I lost my father this year, and it was the most painful period of my life so far.
+He was my true pillar of strength, providing me with the motivation, the purpose, and the meaning in life, and I suddenly seemed to have lost all of that.
 Now I need to grow up to take care of both my mother and my father's legacy.
-This is a new phase where I feel the value of life and its vulnerabilities all the more and am constantly trying to find ways to distract myself and keep things moving.
+This is a new phase where I feel the value of life and its vulnerabilities all the more, and am constantly trying to find ways to distract myself and keep things moving.

 2020 -- People Manager

-This year I got the opportunity to start managing a team of people.
-People management is a job that is often a much sought after and after several years of professional experience, I finally got the chance to experience it.
-While I got more power and visibility in this new job, there was also more politics, more randomization, more overheads, and more stress.
+This year, I got the opportunity to start managing a team of people.
+People management is a job that is often highly sought after, and after several years of professional experience, I finally got the chance to experience it.
+While I gained more power and visibility in this new job, there was also more politics, more randomization, more overhead, and more stress.
 My learning was steep, especially as we started working from home a week after my promotion to manager!

 2019 -- Principal at Microsoft

 Turning principal at Microsoft was a career milestone.
-I dare say it is a bit similar to getting tenure in academia in terms of reaching a level where people start taking you very seriously.
-Several things had to fall in place for my principal promotion to happen and it was really satisfying to see it come through.
+It is similar to getting tenure in academia in terms of reaching a level where people start taking you very seriously.
+Several things had to fall in place for my principal promotion to happen, and it was really satisfying to see it come through.
 Needless to say, those were moments of true joy for my entire family.

 2018 -- Getting publishing mojo back

 This was the year I got back into publishing with new zeal and gusto.
-Publishing had become boring the last few years primarily because of a lack of real problems, but things changed this year with several exciting problems and several top tier publications in the same year.
-In fact, I was already looking at a healthy pipeline of exciting projects and accompanying publications coming up.
+Publishing had become boring the last few years, primarily due to a lack of real problems, but things changed this year with several exciting problems and several top-tier publications in the same year.
+In fact, I was already looking at a healthy pipeline of exciting projects and accompanying publications on the horizon.

 2017 -- Second child

-Aashya was born and while we always wanted a second, we were never sure of the perfect timing.
-But seeing her melted all our apprehensions.
+Aashya was born, and while we always wanted a second, we were never sure of the perfect timing.
+But seeing her, all our apprehensions melted away.
 She is a beautiful gift to each and every one of us.
-She looked identical to Aakhya when she was born, but over time we realized they are as different as siblings could be.
-This was a year of warm family togetherness, now that we were four.
+She looked identical to Aakhya when she was born, but over time, we realized they are as different as siblings could be.
+This was a year of warm family togetherness, now that we were a family of four.

 2016 -- First home

 We got our first home in Kirkland.
-The feeling of ownership after so many years of nomadic dwelling across cities, countries, and even continents, was exhilarating for both of us.
-It was a very bold decision for us to buy right as we were moving into Washington state and to take such a big loan.
-But we went through trusting our instincts and we never regretted it as our first one.
+The feeling of ownership after so many years of nomadic dwelling across cities, countries, and even continents was exhilarating for both of us.
+It was a bold decision for us to buy right as we were moving to Washington state and to take such a big loan.
+But we went through trusting our instincts, and we never regretted it as our first one.

 2015 -- Industry researcher

 I got a scientist position at Microsoft.
-Given that I was seriously considering academia for a while, this was not really planned or expected.
-However, I was very much intrigued by industry research and a place like Microsoft, with all the famous academics on its payroll, seemed just perfect.
-This was also my first real job after seven years of back-to-school and seemed a pretty good start.
+Given that I had been seriously considering academia for a while, this was not really planned or expected.
+However, I was intrigued by industry research, and a place like Microsoft, with all the famous academics on its payroll, seemed perfect.
+This was also my first real job after seven years of being back to school, and it was a pretty good start.

 2014 -- First-born

-We had our first-born, Aakhya.
-This was truly an anxious time for us given that we knew so little about so many things.
+We had our firstborn, Aakhya.
+This was truly an anxious time for us, given that we knew so little about so many things.
 The world just seemed too overwhelming in every possible direction.
-There was also uncertainty in terms of my future career.
-But Aakhya was the tiny little angel that made our lives shine and things just got easier.
-Cambridge was also the most amazing community we lived it.
+There was also uncertainty regarding my future career.
+But Aakhya was the tiny little angel that made our lives shine, and things just got easier.
+Cambridge was also the most amazing community we lived in.

 2013 -- MIT dream

 Finally, we reached MIT.
 This was a rollercoaster with the most unexpected turn of events.
-We had been stuck with visa processing for over six months and it was pure luck to finally get through.
-MIT was an ocean of the smartest people I have ever met and it was a privilege working with them.
+We had been stuck with visa processing for over six months, and it was pure luck that finally got us through.
+MIT was an ocean of the smartest people I have ever met, and it was a privilege working with them.
 It was also an experience settling in the US, after years in Germany, with Mansi making some great friends.

 2012 -- Doctorate

 I was a doctorate.
 After my father and mother, I was the third doctorate in the family.
-I felt pride and humility at the same time.
-My Ph.D. was pretty accelerated and so it ended without seeing the blocker phase that many researchers go through.
-My research was on the current hot topics and I was able to land a Postdoc position with the database group at MIT.
+I felt a mix of pride and humility.
+My Ph.D. was accelerated, and so it ended without witnessing the blocker phase that many researchers go through.
+My research focused on the current hot topics, and I was able to land a Postdoc position with the database group at MIT.

 2011 -- Finding love, finally

 Mansi and I got engaged towards the end of the year.
-This was a new, exciting, and a nervous time.
-Getting to know someone, care about someone, and plan your life with someone was very new.
-Getting to do things together, as a team, and creating a world of our own, was exciting.
-And suddenly gaining a lot more responsibility was nerve-wracking.
+This was a new, exciting, and nervous time.
+Getting to know someone, caring about someone, and planning your life with someone was very new.
+Getting to do things together as a team and creating a world of our own was exciting.
+Suddenly gaining a lot more responsibility was nerve-wracking.
 A new life to look forward to.

 2010 -- Early research success

 I started my Ph.D. and got early success in our projects.
 This was super encouraging as a new student.
-The VLDB publication in 2010 remains my top cited paper to date.
-Full credits to both my advisor and the postdoc in our group to nudge us in the right direction.
+The VLDB publication in 2010 remains my top-cited paper to date.
+Full credit to both my advisor and the postdoc in our group for nudging us in the right direction.
 The year was full of confidence and creative ideas, all thanks to the early success.

 2009 -- Back to school

-I was back in school after a gap of almost three years and had to adjust to the new lifestyle.
+I returned to school after a gap of almost three years and had to adjust to the new lifestyle.
 The college rigor came back after three years of corporate luxury.
 Fortunately, I made friends who helped me go with the flow.
-The year was filled with a lot of upheavals -- living on limited means, deciding courses for future careers, thinking about the Ph.D. option -- the thoughts were never-ending.
+The year was filled with numerous upheavals -- living on limited means, deciding courses for future careers, contemplating about the Ph.D. option -- the thoughts were endless.

 2008 -- New hope, foreign land

-After a couple of years of indecisiveness, I finally decide to pursue my Master studies at Max-Planck in Germany.
-This was after I considered MBA, startup, and even civil services for a brief moment.
+After a couple of years of indecision, I finally decided to pursue my Master's studies at the Max-Planck Institute in Germany.
+This was after I briefly considered an MBA, a startup, and even a career in civil services.
 Germany was indeed very daunting, cold, and lonely at first.
-Later, it turns out to be the place I will always remember with a lot of warmth.
+Later, it turns out to be the place I will always remember with great warmth.

 2007 -- Wandering

 This was certainly a year of wandering without any definite purpose or goal.
-My sister constantly kept pushing me into doing more and my parents continued supporting me in whatever I tried.
-I worked as crazy in my first job, then changed jobs for no apparent reason, then again worked as crazy, and then again had moments of pondering, still in search of a purpose.
+My sister constantly encouraged me to take on more, and my parents continued supporting me in whatever I tried.
+I worked extremely hard in my first job, then changed jobs for no apparent reason, and then again worked extremely hard, and then again had moments of pondering, still searching for a purpose.

 2006 -- First job